1998 South Carolina Amendment 4: Opposition

+Those in opposition, such as state representative John Graham Altman, who was among the most outspoken opponents of the change, argued that the change was political correctness.
+Altman believed it to be wrong that the South Carolina legislature would attempt to repeal this provision but avoid removing other archaic clauses that had been ruled unconstitutional, such as women being denied the right to vote, and the requirement that a person be religious to be sworn into public office.
+He felt that the ban should be left there "as a lesson for us never to do it again".

+The basis of other arguments in opposition included religion, and that different animal species do not breed with each other.

 Contents

-The following question and explanation was shown to voters for Amendment 4:
+The amendment, which took place along with the 1998 South Carolina elections on November 3, 1998,' had the following question and explanation shown to voters for Amendment 4:

 "Shall Section 33, Article III of the Constitution of this State be amended by deleting the following sentence from the Constitution: 'The marriage of a white person with a Negro or mulatto, or person who shall have one-eighth or more of Negro blood, shall be unlawful and void'.